Parodix007/PythonCourse/README.md

 - I would like to go from the scratch with my students throught 2 projects: Currency Converter and Quiz Game.

 ## Extra Topics
-- As I mentioned before if my group will learn fast the basics and we will end program faster than I expect we can start extra things in Python.
+- As I mentioned before if my group learn fast the basics and we will end program faster than I expect we can start extra things in Python.
 For now I predict that extra topics will be more about Functions and Classes.